Reference Date: 10-February-2014

 A good 2013 cereal output forecast

-Harvesting of maize, millet and sorghum has just been completed, while harvesting operations of rice, the most important crop produced in the country, are currently underway.
-Most cropping areas benefited from beneficial rains and remote sensing analysis indicates that cumulative rainfall estimates were 10 to 50 percent above average during the cropping period (April-September) in most areas of the country.
-As a result, a recently concluded joint FAO/WFP/CILSS/ FEWSNET/Government crop assessment mission put the aggregate 2013 cereal production at 3.4 million tonnes, about 6 percent up on 2012
+Harvesting of maize, millet and sorghum was completed in November, while harvesting operations of rice, the most important crop produced in the country have just been completed.
+Most cropping areas benefited from beneficial rains and remote sensing analysis indicates that cumulative rainfall estimates were 10 to 50 percent above average during the cropping period (April‑September) in most areas of the country.
+As a result, a joint FAO/WFP/CILSS/ FEWSNET/Government crop assessment mission that visited the country in September 2013 put the aggregate 2013 cereal production at 3.4 million tonnes, about 6 percent up on 2012.

 Access to food has improved in recent years reflecting lower inflation